• Charlotte Transportation Center

 By using this property or service, you agree that any items found or delivered to CATS that are not lawfully claimed within 30 days will become property of the City of Charlotte and may be disposed of by law.
 To claim a lost item visit the CATS Customer Service office located in pavilion A at the Charlotte Transportation Center from 8:00 a.m. to 5:00 p.m.
 Monday - Friday or give us a call at 704-336-RIDE (7433).

 Transfers to local buses are free, but higher when transferring to an Express Route or a higher fare service.
 You must ask for one when you pay your fare.
 Transfers must be used within 1 hour and 45 minutes or on the next connecting bus.
-With the exception of neighborhood shuttles or Routes 29, 30 and 31 on weekdays, every bus travels through the CTC and can be boarded there.
-Transfers are not given to those boarding uptown, except to those on Routes 29, 30 and 31.
+With the exception of neighborhood shuttles, Village Riders, or Routes 25, 29, 30, 42, 43, 51, 55, 56, 57, 58 and 60, every bus travels through the CTC and can be boarded there.
 To see the transfer costs for a specific service go to Passes and Fares.

 Click here to view the Bay Maps at the Charlotte Transportation Center.